 The Thompson Society

-The Thompson Society recognizes donors who have planned for CCSA’s future by naming The Chester Fund (TCF) as a beneficiary of their will, retirement plan or life-insurance policy.
+The Thompson Society recognizes donors who have planned for CCSA’s future by naming CCSA Foundation as a beneficiary of their will, retirement plan or life-insurance policy.

 Members are celebrated on a donor wall prominently displayed in CCSA’s main foyer, listed in our Annual Donor Report, and invited to special events throughout the year.